 Have you ever had to furnish an entire apartment?
-Wait, I’ll raise you one… have you ever had to move out of an apartment that you’ve spent time and money furnishing, only to find you have to sell most your stuff (which, you know you won’t make back nearly as much money as you spent) or try and move it all and/or pay for storage?
+Wait, I’ll raise you one… have you ever had to move out of an apartment that you’ve spent time and money furnishing, only to find you have to sell most of your stuff (which, you know you won’t make back nearly as much money as you spent) or try and move it all and/or pay for storage?

 Spoiler alert: I have, and as much as I enjoy cultivating personal style in my various homes, I’ve learned over the years that it’s crucial to be light on your feet, especially if your life revolves around traveling.

-Renting out a furnished or serviced apartment (which means the apartment has furniture and nifty amenities) is a great way to remain flexible so you can move from city to city swiftly and easily.
+Renting out a furnished apartment (which means the apartment has furniture and nifty amenities) is a great way to remain flexible so you can move from city to city swiftly and easily.
 You have a much higher chance of finding rent that’s month-to-month, so when it’s time to go, all you have to do is zip up your suitcase and hit the road.

 But that’s just scratching the surface.
 Below is everything you need to know about why you should—and how you can—rent an already furnished apartment.